Improvisation, Composition,

 Pop Repertoire

 I am happy to teach music by a favorite artist/band, movie soundtrack, or video game soundtrack.
-Faber and Faber has recently released their “Hits” series that has great arrangements.
+Faber and Faber Piano Adventures has a “Hits” series that has great arrangements.
 My only stipulation about learning a piece is that the music needs to be available in print (book or sheet music download).
 Examples of popular repertoire include music by Adele, Taylor Swift, Pharrell Williams, One Direction, ColdPlay, Awolnation, Harry Potter, Pirates of the Carribean, Star Wars, Minecraft, etc. This is a significantly less structured approach to learning piano, but can heed more enjoyment for those who don’t enjoy classical music.

 Jazz Lessons

 Though I am a classically trained musician, I still am quite happy to teach Jazz fundamentals and an introduction to jazz harmony.
-For an early introduction to Jazz music, the Faber and Faber Piano Adventures series has a Jazz & Blues book at each of the levels from almost absolute beginner to intermediate piano.
+For an early introduction to Jazz music, the Faber and Faber Piano Adventures series has a Jazz & Blues books at each of the levels from almost absolute beginner to intermediate piano.
 Martha Mier also has a fabulous “Jazz, Rags, and Blues” series of four levels.
+Some students have also enjoyed the FJH "In Recital: Jazz, Rags, and Blues" books as they contain a few piano four-hands in addition to the solo works.
 Beyond an early intermediate level of Jazz, I would suggest taking lessons from someone who specializes in Jazz and would be happy to refer you to one of my colleagues.